BioMedicalImaging-Core-NYUAD/smallanimalimaging-lab-documentation/docs/source/4-nVue-nVision/technology-overview.rst

 emission spectra.
 These emitted photons travel back through the same GRIN lens and are transmitted through the dichroic mirror, which now functions as a **pass-through filter** for the emission wavelengths.
 The fluorescence signal is subsequently passed through an **emission filter**, which further isolates the desired emission band while eliminating residual excitation light.
-Finally, the filtered emission is focused by an imaging lens onto a CMOS camera sensor, producing a high-resolution two-dimensional image representing the spatial distribution of fluorescence within the field of view.
+Finally, the filtered emission light is directed through an **achromatic imaging lens**, which focuses the signal onto a CMOS camera sensor positioned at the distal end of the miniscope.
+This configuration enables the acquisition of a high-resolution, two-dimensional fluorescence image that reflects the spatial distribution and temporal dynamics of neural activity within the defined field of view.
+The achromatic lens corrects for chromatic aberration across the emission spectrum, ensuring sharp image quality and signal fidelity across different fluorescence channels.

 Workflow for in vivo miniscope imaging
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^